drmrlong/me/management-style.md

 **I play devil's advocate** This happens more the harder someones pushes on a topic.
 I also do it more the better I know you, and in 1on1 situations.

-**When I ask you to do something that feels poorly defined** you should ask me for both clarification and a call on importance.
+**When I ask you to do something that feels poorly defined** you should ask me for both clarification and the priority of it.
 I might still be brainstorming.
 These questions can save everyone a lot of time.

 **My default state is informal** I believe in a minimum of process whenever possible.
-Sometimes I go to far on the spectrum.
+Sometimes I go to far on that spectrum.
 I also have a laid back attitude by default, and sometimes I swear.
 Sorry in advance about that last bit!

 **I truly appreciate feedback** and I am trying to be more proactive at coaxing it.
 I promise to listen fully, and ask clarification.
 If you don't think I am, please call me on it and let’s fix that bit of communication.